jiangnanhugo/jiangnanhugo.github.io/_posts/2016/2016-06-23-perplexity-vs-cross-entropy.markdown

 comments: true
 ---

-## Evaluating a Language Model: Perplexity
+## Perplexity: Evaluating a Language Model
 We have a serial of $$m$$ sentences:
 $$s_1,s_2,\cdots,s_m$$